Hammania689/linux_environment/readme.md

 # Things to Add
-- [X ] Abstract things away with a python script that accepts arguements
+- [X] Abstract things away with a python script that accepts arguements
-- [X ] Add download and installations of cuda
+- [X] Add download and installations of cuda
 - [X] Add i3 and gaps config file (macros, audio settings, background, etc)
   - [X] Install latest release of [playerctl](https://github.com/acrisci/playerctl)
-  - [ ] Notes to self for pactl settings
+  - [ ] Notes to self for pactl settings, add links to resources as well
     - [ ] System changes need to be made to /etc/pulse/default.pa
     - [ ] Specificaly line 122* - automatacly suspend idle
     - [ ] Set default sink as variable in config file.
 SINK NUMBERS WILL CHANGE
+- [ ] Add list with inline links of packages in this config
-- [ ] Flameshot installation.
-Needs to be install from src.
+- [X] Flameshot installation.
+Needs to be built from src.
 Follow debian install instructions [here](https://github.com/lupoDharkael/flameshot#install)
--[] Ibus Notes to self.
+- [X] Ibus Notes to self.
 Startup scripts,resources,etc